ElenaBusch1/FrequentistFramework/README.md

 This is a frequentist statistical analysis framework based on: https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/XmlAnaWSBuilder

-# Install - This follows the README of the XmlAnaWSBuilder and quickFit
+# Install - This follows the README of the XmlAnaWSBuilder and quickFit. pyBumpHunter is run in a virtualenv to run python 3.6 alongside python 2.7 setup with ROOT
 ```
 setupATLAS
 lsetup git